 1. 2001: A Space Odyssey (1967)

 Like every other entry on this list, ‘2001’ also is a lesson in filmmaking.
 Several filmmakers, including the likes of Christopher Nolan and Denis Villeneuve, have spoken about how the film has been their inspiration.
 So, yes, the film is a technical marvel.
 But that’s not why the film topped this list of so many great films.
-It sits at the top because it is a film that dared to go to a place where no film has went before.
+It sits at the top because it is a film that dared to go to a place where no film has gone before.
 Hell, nobody even knew that there was such a place where cinema could aim to go.
 And if ever the art of cinema required a reason or a proof to corroborate that its purpose of existence is much more than mere entertainment, then here it is: the utterly compelling and supremely mythical, ‘2001: A Space Odyssey’.

 Stanley Kubrick expanded the horizons of cinema with almost all his films.
 With ‘2001: A Space Odyssey’ he also gave a new meaning to what cinema can achieve.
-Majority of filmmakers use cinema as a medium to tell a story.
+The majority of filmmakers use cinema as a medium to tell a story.
 But Kubrick used cinema to question.
 What did he question?
 Everything, from God to the purpose of our existence.
 While ‘2001: A Space Odyssey’ is a highly intelligent science fiction film in its own right, it is also so much more.
 I believe it is a film that is more of a philosophical quest to determine if God exists.
 Talk about aiming high!